 Carnegiella strigata strigata.
 A small (up to 3.5 cm) species found in rivers of South America.
 They like blackwater--dark, acidic water full of decaying organic matter.
 They must be kept in tanks with lids because they can jump when startled.

 Julidochromis transcriptus.
 At 7 cm in length, this is the smallest breed of "Julie" fish.
 Found near the shores of Lake Taganyika, Africa.
-Common coloring includes black and white striping and a bright blue line along several fins.
+Common coloring includes black and white striping and a bright blue line along its several fins.

 Periophthalmus novemraditus.
 Also called Indian Mudskipper, a brackish-water amphibian native to India, Southeast Asia, and the Philippines.
 Must be kept in aquariums with lids because they can use their pelvic fins to climb the tank walls.